Environmental Science Note: Students must attend the first lecture to claim their place in the course.

 Barnard students receive 5 points of transferable credit upon completion of the 5-week-long study abroad SEE-U program.
 They may complete the lab science requirement by combining the Columbia SEE-U summer program with EESC BC1002 or another laboratory course approved by the Environmental Science Department Chair.

 Environmental Science minors who have completed SEE-U receive credit for 1 laboratory course of the minor requirement.

 Environmental Science majors who have completed SEE-U receive credit for a major elective.

-Environmental Policy majors who have completed SEE-U receive credit for the biology course segment of the Natural Science Foundation requirement.
+Environment and Sustainability majors who have completed SEE-U receive credit for the biology course segment of the Natural Science Foundation requirement.

 Environmental Biology Major should see the department regarding credit.